centau/ecr/docs/tuts/crashcourse.md

 local observer = registry:track(Position, Model)

 for entity, position, model in observer do
-    print("new position: ", position)
-    print("model: ", model)
+    print("changed: ", position, model)
 end

-observer:clear()
 ```

-After iterating over the changes you can then clear the observer so it can track
+After iterating, the observer automatically clears so that only fresh changes
-new changes.
+are iterated.

 Observers provide a concise way to track and act on only specific components
-that have changes since the last time a system ran.
+that have changed since the last time a system ran.

 ## Example Usage